The flip map and involutions on Khovanov homology: Background

 \begin{lem} [\cite{khovanov2006invariant}*{Theorem~1}] For each relative isotopy class of tangle cobordism $\Sigma:T_1 \to T_2$ (in $\mathbb{R}^2 \times [0,1]\times [0,1]$), there is a cobordism map well-defined up to chain homotopy. \end{lem}

-In fact, we get a $2$-functor $\mathcal{F}: \mathcal{T} \to \hat{\mathbb{K}}.$ Here, $\mathcal{T}$ is the $2$-category with objects consisting of even-length strings of pluses and minuses, $1$-morphisms of (oriented) tangles between endpoints with compatible orientations, and $2$-morphisms of (oriented) tangle cobordisms. $\hat{\mathbb{K}}$ is the $2$-category with objects of non-negative integers, $1$-morphisms of bounded chain complexes of $(H^m,H^n)$-bimodules, and $2$-morphisms of chain maps up to homotopy.
+In fact, we get a $2$-functor $\mathcal{F}: \mathcal{T} \to \hat{\mathbb{K}}.$ Here, $\mathcal{T}$ is the $2$-category with objects consisting of even-length strings of signs, $1$-morphisms of (oriented) tangles between endpoints with compatible orientations, and $2$-morphisms of (oriented) tangle cobordisms. $\hat{\mathbb{K}}$ is the $2$-category with objects of non-negative integers, $1$-morphisms of bounded chain complexes of $(H^m,H^n)$-bimodules, and $2$-morphisms of chain maps up to homotopy.
 This is an overall sign ambiguity in Khovanov's formalism of the $2$-functor, but it will not be an issue when working over $\FF_2$.

-One of the key steps in establishing functoriality, and of independent importance to our later arguments, is a rigidity property for a certain class of tangles, which we now recall.
-See also \cite[Definition 8.5]{bar2005khovanov} and discussion around it.
+One of the key steps in establishing functoriality, and of independent importance to us, is a rigidity property for a certain class of tangles, which we now recall.
+See also \cite[Definition 8.5]{bar2005khovanov} and the discussion around it.

 \begin{lem}[\cite{khovanov2006invariant}*{Corollary~1,2}] Let $a$ be an $(n,n)$-tangle such that there exist $(n,n)$-tangles $b,c$ that the concatenations $ba$ and $ac$ are both the identity $(n,n)$-tangle.
 Then, every degree $0$ homotopy equivalence $f\colon \mathcal{F}(a) \to \mathcal{F}(a)$ is chain homotopic to the identity map $id_{\mathcal{F}(a)}$.
 Similarly, if $a$ and $a'$ are two tangles satisfying the above conditions, then all homotopy equivalences between $\mathcal{F}(a)$ and $\mathcal{F}(a')$ are chain homotopic. \end{lem}